Twelve thousand centuries ago, long before the first humans

 Silicon atoms bond quite strongly to oxygen, and each silicon

-atom bonds to four oxygen atoms.
+atom can bond to four oxygen atoms.

-An isolated silica tetrahedon.
+Model of an isolated silica tetrahedon.
 Silicon is grey and oxygen is red.
 The atom sizes are reduced to better show the bonds.

 The reaction of water with silica can be visualized as:

 This breaks down the silica network and thereby lowers the melting point of the silica.
 The consequence of this is that, whenever a wet slab of crust sinks into the mantle, the water that boils out of the subducting slab and rises towards the surface causes partial melting of the overlying mantle wedge.
 This leads to the creation of new continental crust.

 The key is that the melting is partial.
 Mantle rock